NetInfoF Framework: Measuring and Exploiting Network Usable Information: for Link Prediction

 where $\mathcal{E}_{\text{neg}}$ denotes the set of negative edges. \end{lemma} \begin{proof} See Appx.~\ref{app:proof4}. \end{proof}

 With great power comes great responsibility, estimating $\mathbf{H}^{*}$ has a higher computational cost than estimating $\mathbf{H}$.
-Thus, we provide three techniques to speedup the computation of $\mathbf{H}^{*}$ with the help of $\mathbf{H}$, and the details are in Algo.~\ref{algo:a1}.
+Thus, we provide three techniques to speed up the computation of $\mathbf{H}^{*}$ with the help of $\mathbf{H}$, and the details are in Algo.~\ref{algo:a1}.

 \emphasize{\textit{T1: Warm Start.}} We approximate the solution by LSQR iteratively and warm up the approximation process with $\mathbf{H}$.
 Since $\mathbf{H}$ is similar to $\mathbf{H}^{*}$ and cheap to compute, this step largely speeds up the approximation process and reduces the number of iterations needed for convergence.